Ciel-MC/RedLib-Command-File/README.md

 ## Description
 <!-- Plugin description -->
-Adds support for RedLib's command file
+Adds grammar checking and syntax highlighting for the command file use by RedLib(https://github.com/Redempt/RedLib) by Redempt to Intellij IDEA
 <!-- Plugin description end -->

 ## Installation